wirelineio/registry/README.md

 Clone the repo.

-NOTE: The repo must be created specifically in the specified directory under `GOPATH`.
+NOTE: The repo must be created in the specified directory under `GOPATH`.

 ```
 $ mkdir -p $GOPATH/src/github.com/wirelineio